-There it moves into the southwest quarter of section 26 (T28S R42W) where it moves in a southwesterly direction to its extreme southwestern corner.
-The trail catches just the southeastern corner of the southeast quarter of section 27 (T28S R42W).14 Then it runs into the northeast part of the northeast quarter of section 34 (T28S R42W) and moves in a more westerly direction, then gradually south across the quarter.
+There, it crosses into the southeast corner of the southeast quarter of section 24 (T28S R42W) about fifty yards from the southern edge.
+It goes over the very tip of this quarter before moving on across the northern edge of the northeast quarter of section 25 (T28S R42W).
+It runs through this quarter in a southwesterly direction to a point at the center of the western edge of it and then going on into the northwest quarter of section 25 (T28S R42W).
+It goes across this quarter in a gentle southwesterly direction to the southwest edge approximately 175 yards from the south edge where it crosses into the southeast corner of the northeast quarter of section 26 (T28S R42W) where it travels on a westerly course to the southwest corner of the quarter.
+There it moves into the southwest quarter of section 26 (T28S-R42W) where it moves in a southwesterly direction to its extreme southwestern corner.
+The trail catches just the southeastern corner of the southeast quarter of section 27 (T28S R42W).
+Then it runs into the northeast part of the northeast quarter of section 34 (T28S R42W) and moves in a more westerly direction, then gradually south across the quarter.

 It goes into the northwest quarter of section 34 (T28S R42W) and on into the northeast quarter of section 33 (T28S R42W), entering it about at the middle of its eastern edge.
-The Aubry Trail now runs west and a little south across this quarter, entering next the northwest quarter of section 33 (T28S R42W) a little south of center on its castern boundary.
+The Aubry Trail now runs west and a little south across the quarter, entering next the northwest quarter of section 33 (T28S R42W) a little south of center on its eastern boundary.
 It goes across this quarter on a course heading southwest and leaves it at its southwest edge.
 It passes into the northeast corner of the southeast quarter of section 32 (T28S R42W) and moves southwest across the quarter to its southwest corner.
-There it goes into the very tip of the southeast corner of the southwest quarter of section 32 (T29S R42W) and from there on into the northwest quarter of section 5 (T29S R42W) about thirty yards from the extreme northeastern corner of the quarter.
+There it goes into the very tip of the southeast corner of the southwest quarter of section 32 (T28S-R42W).